unrealwork/atsd-use-cases/Chart_of_the_Day/overnight-fund-rate/README.md

 * **Overnight Fund Data**: This charts uses a [`dual axis`](https://axibase.com/products/axibase-time-series-database/visualization/widgets/time-chart/#tab-id-2 ) setting to compare two series measured in different units, the Overnight Fund Rate and the Overnight Fund Volume.
 As expected, while interest rates were under 0.4%, overnight funding activity was the highest and as the Fed has steadily raised rates, overnight fund volume has steadily decreased.

 * **Industrial Production Index**: The Industrial Production Index is a measure of real output from United States manufacturing, mining, and electric, and gas utilities.
-Because this timeseries data tracks a longer span of time that the target period, `starttime` and `endtime` [settings](https://axibase.com/products/axibase-time-series-database/visualization/widgets/time-chart/) are used to display only the target period.
+Because this time series data tracks a longer span of time that the target period, `starttime` and `endtime` [settings](https://axibase.com/products/axibase-time-series-database/visualization/widgets/time-chart/) are used to display only the target period.

 * **Dow Jones Industrial Average**: One of the best indicators of economic strength is stock market performance.
 Using a `statistic` expression and [`weighted average (wtavg)`](../../Support/Moving-Avg) setting, volatile trade volume values may be smoothed to show a rolling average for a desired time period.
 Here, the data is grouped by month and shown alongside the closing value of the stock market, which remains unmodified.